matkolisiak/Resco-CRM-Sync/README.md

 ```bash
 https://build.rescocrm.com/rest/v1/sync/mtestingdyn2connect/SyncAsync
 ```
-Please, for more information contact peter@resco.net or martin.liscinsky@resco.net<br/>
 ## Sync Data Execute from Server to Client
 Once, is Sync executed by one of the way of execution descibed above, data are sent from Server to Client.
 ## Sync Data Execute from Client to Server